-What is an heir finder or locator?
+What is an heir finder or locator service?

-Does an heir finder or locator have to be licensed or registered to operate in the State of Wisconsin?
+Does an heir finder or locator service have to be licensed or registered to operate in the State of Wisconsin?

 There is no license or registration requirement.
-However, they must follow certain disclosure requirements and cannot charge fees in excess of 20% of the actual value of the property recovered.
+However, effective November 7, 2021, they must follow certain disclosure requirements provided in Subchapter XIII of

 missingmoney.com to search for unclaimed property nationwide.

-If you hire an heir finder or locator to assist you, you must have a written agreement with the heir finder that includes:
+If you hire an heir finder or locator service to assist you, you must have a written agreement with the heir finder that includes:

 How do I file a complaint about an heir finder or locator service?

 All complaints must be filed with the Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP).